zalavariandris/vanishing_lines_for_blender/README.md

 - [ ] ADD Loupe

 ### **0.7.*
+- [ ] ADD UI for the background image to our panel
+- [ ] ADD UI under the CAMERA Parameters (camera_panel.py)
+- [ ] REFACTOR coordinate space conversion

+### **0.7.*
+- [ ] Test axis assignment (currently only support right handed coordinate systems)
+- [ ] Set vanishing lines color based on the axis assignment axes
+- [ ] Double check axis sign, if it matches tha actual blender axes. the selected msign should go towards the vanishing points
+- [x] ADD axis assignment

+### **0.7.*
+- [x] BUG FIXES
+  - [X] FIX: Now, all the extended vanishing lines are drawn regardless of the active mode.
+  - [X] FIX solve scale by origin distance->adjust_position_to_origin was slightly off

+### **0.7.5
+- [x] ADD tests for solve components
+- [x] FIX reference is slightly off -> axis assignment and reference axis was applied in the wrong order.
-- [ ] add tests to unproject
+- [x] add tests to unprojects
+- [x] use the main _solver_ function in the operator
-- [ ] REFACTOR project/unproject between region and compute space to work with the new functions
+- [x] REFACTOR project/unproject between region and compute space to work with the new functions
+- [x] reorganize the solver
 - [x] FIX camera view frame
 - [x] fix draw handler unregister